 Raffles Hotel Singapore

-Experience the icon that is Raffles hotel, due to reopen in August 2019 following a significant restoration.
+Experience the icon that is Raffles hotel, reopened in August 2019 following a significant restoration.
 Expect elegant suites, an indulgent spa, cocktails in the famous Long Bar and dining by Alain Ducasse.

 Offering an enticing blend of contemporary design and Asian tradition, this luxury hotel is superbly located, right on the golden shores of palm-fringed Sentosa Island, just a short hop from Singapore itself.